-Across the country, May is annually recognized as Mental Health Awareness Month.
+Every year, the entire month of May is dedicated to raising mental health awareness.
 But efforts to address and support mental health needs in Orange County span the entire calendar.

 Here’s a look at some of the work OCDE is doing year-round to help local children and families thrive, along with some helpful resources.

 In partnership with local districts, OCDE has made it a top priority to support the mental and physical health and wellbeing of every student.
 In practical terms, much of this work is in the form of training and technical assistance aligned with California’s Multi-Tiered System of Support framework.

 MTSS predates the pandemic but feels like it was made for this moment.
 It can be thought of as a schoolwide commitment to a set of proven strategies that address academic, behavioral and social-emotional needs.
 Essentially, staff members collaborate to provide a baseline of support for all students, additional assistance for some and targeted interventions for those with the greatest needs.

 Since 2016, OCDE has led the statewide implementation of MTSS based on the maxim “All Means All.”
 It’s become OCDE’s flagship framework for the simple reason that it’s effective in all educational applications, including programs that boost literacy.